bknowlton2401/Final_Project_Baseball_draft_prediction/README.md

  A data base was created using SQL and pgAdmin.
 In order to create the database, an ERD was first created to visualize the data tables and how our data is connected.
  ![This is an image](https://github.com/bknowlton2401/Final_Project_Baseball_draft_prediction/blob/dsilvaggio/QuickDBD-export.png)

  Using pandas, the mock data was cleaned and separate dataframes were created that matched the tables in the ERD.
 The dataframes were stored as tables in SQL.
+These tables will hold the "ready to use" data for our machine learning models and other analysis.

  ![This is an image](https://github.com/bknowlton2401/Final_Project_Baseball_draft_prediction/blob/dsilvaggio/Resources/Screen%20Shot%202022-07-02%20at%209.54.53%20PM.png)